gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 #### Quizmaster Prompts

-During the question answer duration period, the quizmaster will use the following prompts.
+During the question answer duration period, the quizmaster will use only the following prompts.

 ##### Pronoun Clarification